Paul Scholars Community Partners

 Program Structure

-Years 1 and 2: Students engage in on-campus work placements for 15 hours per week, focusing on building team skills and leadership abilities.
+Years 1 and 2: Students engage in on-campus internships for an an average of 15 hours per week, focusing on building team skills and abilities.

-Years 3 and 4: Students transition to off-campus placements with local Employer Partners, continuing their 15-hour workweek and developing leadership talents while honing their skills in their major field of study.
+Years 3 and 4: Students transition to long-term, off-campus internships with local Employer Partners, continuing their 15-hour workweek and developing leadership talents while honing their skills in their major field of study.

 Paul Scholars Benefits